Expectations were running high before the doors had even been flung open – would this wine bar, restaurant and bakery rise to the occasion?

-Flor is inspired by the buvettes of Paris and the pintxos bars of San Sebastián, and is the smaller, more laid-back little sister of Lyle’s.
-Making its home in a 19th-century building and split across two floors, it's awash with natural light in the summer months as the floor-to-ceiling Crittall windows are pulled ajar in the warmer weather.
+Inspired by the buvettes of Paris and the pintxos bars in San Sebastián, Flor is the smaller, more laid-back little sister of Lyle’s.
+Making its home in a 19th century building and split across two floors, it’s a cosy, bustling, space that fills with chatter, clatter and wonderful smells during its frequent busy periods.

-Stop by for breakfast and grab one of their fresh sourdough loaves – they open at 8am throughout the week.
-The counter is groaning with heaps of bread, viennoiserie and pastries, including seasonal Danishes and a very tempting-sounding raw cream bun.
+Can’t wait for a table?
+Got a carb-craving you can’t kick?
+Stop by for breakfast and grab one of their fresh sourdough loaves - they open at 8am throughout the week.
 London’s love of brunch can be appeased on Saturdays, when Flor opens from 10am and offers unique dishes such as coddled eggs with trout roe and za’atar and eggy bread with maple and black pudding.

 Flor is now open